ConservationInternational/trends.earth/README.md

 Download the latest`LDMT`zipfile from here: https://landdegradation.s3.amazonaws.com/Sharing/LDMP.zip.

 Extract `LDMP.zip` to the python plugins folder for your installation of QGIS.
-For example, if your username is "azvol", then this might be `C:\Users\azvol\.qgis2\python\plugins` if you are using Windows.
+For example, if you are using Windows and your username is "azvol", then this might be `C:\Users\azvol\.qgis2\python\plugins`.
 If you are using a Mac and your username is "azvol", then this might be `/Users/azvol/.qgis2/python/plugins`.

 Once you are finished, you should have a folder named "LDMP" within your